 When I was growing up in Texas, cornbread was served hot out of the oven, with a giant blob of margarine and a drizzle of honey on top.
-In this “cornbread” I’ve switched things up, replacing the fake butter with the real deal, but leaving out the corn.
+In my kitchen, though, I’ve switched things up by replacing the fake butter with the real deal and leaving out the corn.

 - 4 large eggs